voldemortX/DST-CBC/README.md

 Some might know it as the previous version **DST-CBC**, or *Semi-Supervised Semantic Segmentation via Dynamic Self-Training and Class-Balanced Curriculum*, if you want the old code, you can check out the [dst-cbc](https://github.com/voldemortX/DST-CBC/tree/dst-cbc) branch.

+Also, for older PyTorch version (<1.6.0) users, or the **exact** same environment that produced the paper's results, refer to 53853f6.

 <div align="center">
   <img src="overview.png"/>
 </div>